graffic/javiergr/javiergr/blog/2014/01/static-blog-generator.md

 - Used the hosted wordpress to forget about version updates.
 - Bought a personalized wordpress template.
+- Swallow it and accept the editor (or even try a new one).

 It was clear for me that I wanted more control about my homepage.